rakkatak/sandbox/restaurant-menu/README.md

 >- Components only control their own view and data, and never modify data or DOM outside of their own scope.
 >- Components have a well-defined public API that determines how data inputs into the component and how data outputs from the component.
 >- Components only use the isolate scope
->- Have a well defined life cycle
+>- Components have a well defined life cycle

 With the menu application, in order to carry out a component based architecture, the following conventions were followed:
 >- Inputs to the components are defined only with one way binding i.e. '<'